 Maybe you want to start your bare root hostas in a pot before transplanting them in the ground at a later date, or you want to leave them in the pots indefinitely.
 To plant it in a pot temporarily, you’ll get an organic potting mix that drains freely.

 Put your bare root hosta into the plant until the crown is just at surface level or a little above it, just like you would if you planted them in the ground.

 Backfill the soil, press it lightly in place, and give it a good watering.
 Monitor your hosta roots.

 When they give you plenty of top growth and there is a firm root system, you can transplant them into the ground.
 I’ve found that this is usually four to six weeks after I initially put them in the pots.

 To grow your hostas permanently in pots using bare root hostas, you’ll start by picking out the correct sized pot.
 Leave two to three inches of room between the plant and container, and get a high-quality potting mix.

 Plant them just like I outlined above for temporary pot placement.
 You will most likely have to replant them in a year or two as they outgrow the pot.

 How Long Do Bare Root Hostas Take to Grow?

-They’ll expand and grow to showcase soft and tender leaves.
-These leaves are attractive to slugs, so make sure to monitor your plants closely.
+They’ll expand and grow to showcase tender leaves.
+These leaves are attractive to slugs, so monitor your plants closely.
 Your hostas most likely won’t get very large during the first growing season because they’re still establishing themselves.